 Each hobby has its own insider terminology, and Otaku's favorite woods are no exception to this rule.
 The purpose of this article, then, is to provide a kind of quick course for the layman on the most common terms.

-Much of it is direct loanwords from the Japanese language - some are well-established as they occur constantly, some are introduced simply because there is no suitable word for them to translate.
-On the other hand, a similar object or method is simply not generally found outside of Japan and therefore there is only a Japanese expression for it.
+Much of it is direct loanwords from the Japanese language - some well-established in their constant occurrence, some introduced simply because there is no suitable word for them to translate.
+On the other hand, a similar object or method is simply not commonly found outside of Japan and therefore there is only a Japanese expression for it.

 On this page you can refresh your memory a bit or maybe even learn something new if the terms are still unknown!

-It is the hair design or "bump" above the bangs on several characters, most of the time the ahoge also reacts to the character's emotional states.
-Not to be confused with, and in no way related to, the term "Ahegao".
+This is a hair design or "bush" above the bangs on many characters, and in most cases the ahoge also responds to the character's emotional state.
+Not to be confused with, and in no way related to the term "Ahegao".

 Akiba